 Try an Over-Easy Approach

 We teach several key methods for working with difficult people and they all have to do with self-education about the dynamics of HCP behavior and working on our own behaviors, since we cannot fix anyone else.
-The BIFF Response® is one method you can use: keeping your communications (especially in writing) Brief, Informative, Friendly and Firm.
-The EAR Method is particularly good in verbal confrontations and asks you to interact with the HCP with Empathy, Attention and Respect.
-Having a working knowledge of the HCP Cycle of Blame will help you avoid common triggers that make a conversation head south (See blogs on the theories of BAD and MAD).
+The BIFF Response®is one method you can use: keeping your communications (especially in writing) Brief, Informative, Friendly and Firm.
+The EAR Method® is particularly good in verbal confrontations and asks you to interact with the HCP with Empathy, Attention and Respect.
+Having a working knowledge of the HCP Cycle of Blame will help you avoid common triggers that make a conversation head south.
 All of these create a less threatening emotional atmosphere for the HCP and they are much less stressful on you too, so you could call them the Over Easy approach.
 The goal is to help alleviate the person's fear-based reactions enough so the conversation can be shorter and/or more productive which will have a positive influence on your interactions.
-Once you indirectly coax them into a more receptive frame of mind, you can help the other person stay less emotional and in a problem-solving mode with the Proposal based methods and an understanding of how the HCP brain reacts to you.
+Once you indirectly coax them into a more receptive frame of mind, you can help the other person stay less emotional and in a problem-solving mode with the proposal based methods and an understanding of how the HCP brain reacts to you.

 Key to any of these techniques actually working, though, is first adjusting our own expectations to understand that the methods don't change the long-standing and deeply engrained patterns in the other person.
 You have to take each exchange on a case-by-case basis.
 To be the most successful, you will need to anticipate that the next blow-up will occur but with practice and more knowledge under your belt, you know you’ll be ready to handle it confidently and with greater success.
 I wish you luck!